nickdejaeger/geraldines/README.md

 # geraldines
-Website for the band The Geraldines
+Website for the music band The Geraldines

+# Band members
+- Bart
+- Jeroen
+- Brecht
+- Bart

+# Details
+- Website: www.thegeraldines.be
+- Email: info@thegeraldines.be
+- Facebook: